cboettig/labnotebook/_posts/2013-06-17-notes-for-van-noorden-chat.md

 >  I see that you’re a great advocate of sharing data and open science, and I’d be keen to talk about what you’ve got out of it,

 >  what you’ve learned,

 >  and any advice you’d give to early-career scientists who are wondering about how to start.

 Start in your lab group, and make it habit.
-You'll be the biggest beneficiary of
+You'll be the biggest beneficiary...

 Data sharing isn't new, and established researchers are often better positioned and more willing to take risks, so I'd hate for them to think "youngsters today think they invented this stuff."
 That said, one of the best things early-career scientists can do is encourage this practice in their field.

-Drosophila story.
+(early Drosophila story)